 They think of everything here, from green transportation to zero waste initiatives.
 And each innovative idea has been dreamt up to keep locals wanting to stay and tourists wishing they never had to leave – all while unburdening nature and letting the natural jewels of Bled sparkle and shine.
 European destinations don’t get greener than this.

-Located in the northwest of Slovenia Dropdown content near the border with Austria Dropdown content.
-Bled is situated at the foot of the Julian Alps and just a skim of a stone away from Ljubljana Dropdown content – an hour on the train, 40 minutes by car.
+Located in the northwest of Slovenia near the border with Austria.
+Bled is situated at the foot of the Julian Alps and just a skim of a stone away from Ljubljana – an hour on the train, 40 minutes by car.
 Despite its close proximity, Bled is lightyears away from the hustle and bustle of Slovenia’s capital.

 The serenity of the resort town and the unmarked, limitless beauty of the scenery make Bled a fresh breath of alpine air, of calm relaxation, of honeymooning romance, peaceful bike rides and gentle walks.